-We collaborate with third parties for the development of our product candidates, including, for instance, our collaboration with AstraZeneca for future Phase 2 clinical trials of SNS-301 in combination with durvalumab in the neoadjuvant setting and our collaboration with the University of Washington for our SNS-401 program.
+We collaborate with third parties for the development of our product candidates, including, for instance, our clinical trial collaboration with AstraZeneca for future Phase 2 clinical trials of SNS-301 in combination with durvalumab in the neoadjuvant setting and our collaboration with the University of Washington pursuant to which we are conducting preclinical studies for our SNS-401 program.
 We may enter into additional collaborations for our other current or future product candidates or technologies.
 We cannot control the timing or quantity of resources that our existing or future collaborators will dedicate to research, preclinical and clinical development, manufacturing or marketing of our products.
 Our collaborators may not perform their obligations according to our expectations or standards of quality.
 Our collaborators could terminate our existing agreements for a number of reasons.